 Longstanding capital sharing scheme:

-- over 30 company managers and executives hold stakes in the capital of the companies they are developing,
+- around 40 company managers and executives hold stakes in the capital of the companies they are developing,

 - new key executives are regularly given the opportunity to acquire stakes in their companies and/or the Group.